apache/apisix/docs/en/latest/plugins/ai-prompt-template.md

 ## Description

-The `ai-prompt-decorator` plugin simplifies access to LLM providers, such as OpenAI and Anthropic, and their models by appending or prepending
+The `ai-prompt-template` plugin simplifies access to LLM providers, such as OpenAI and Anthropic, and their models by predefining the request format using a template, which only allows users to pass customized values into template variables.

 ## Plugin Attributes